Web search

 Setting up web search

-If no provider is set, OpenClaw checks for API keys in this order and uses
+If no provider is set, OpenClaw checks providers in this order and uses the

 - Brave —